house9/clerk/README.md

 Since we are using `sentient_user` you can also set the updater or creator in tests or rake tasks

     user = User.find(5150)
-    user.make_current # now all models marked as is_clerical will save with this user tracked Post.create!(:title => "New Post")
+    user.make_current # now all models marked as track_who_does_it will save with this user tracked Post.create!(:title => "New Post")
     Post.last.creator == user # => true